Applications are due October 15.

 Applicants should not feel the need to send thank you notes to our program.
-While some applicants may choose to send a "letter of intent" correspondence to our program.
-This is not necessary, and applicants should not feel pressure to send such a message.
+While some applicants may choose to send a "letter of intent" correspondence to our program, this is not necessary, and applicants should not feel pressure to send such a message.
 Informal communications between our program and applicants will be kept to a minimum.
-Applicants should not equate lack of communication from our program with lack of interest from that program.
+Applicants should not equate lack of communication from our program with lack of interest from our program.

-Through the 2021–2022 application season our program will adhere to a virtual interview structure.
-Our program understands that subsequent in-person visit (second look) to our institution and surrounding area is crucial for applicant rank decisions.
+Our program understands that a subsequent in-person visit (second look) to our institution and surrounding area may be helpful for applicant rank decisions.
 However, these “second looks” will be optional as we recognize these visits can financially impact residents and increase administrative burdens.
 To help applicants gain a greater insight into our program we offer a pre-recorded tour of the dermatology department.
-To avoid bias/impact to our rank list second look visit will be allowed after our final rank list is submitted.
+To avoid bias/impact to our rank list, second look visits will be allowed after our final rank list is submitted.

 Diversity and inclusion

 We understand that diversity fosters innovation and creates a welcoming and inclusive environment for our patients, colleagues, and communities.